Akuli/tkinter-tutorial/buttons.md

 ## Our first button

-So far our program just displays some text and that's it.
-In this chapter we'll add a button that we can click into it.
+So far our programs just display text and that's it.
+In this chapter we'll add a button that we can click.

 ```
 ,---------------------------.